-CT CLSA Money Market Fund is an open ended unit trust fund approved by the Securities and Exchange Commission of Sri Lanka.
+CT CLSA Equity Fund is an open ended unit trust fund approved by the Securities and Exchange Commission of Sri Lanka.
 The Fund was launched on 27 February 2012.
-The Fund name has been changed to CT CLSA Money Market Fund with effect from 13 January 2023.

-The Fund was previously managed by Guardian Acuity Asset Management Limited up to 12 January 2023.
+The Fund was previously managed by Guardian Acuity Asset Management (Private) Limited up to 12 January 2023.
 With effect from 13 January 2023, the Fund was transfered to CT CLSA Asset Management (Private) Limited [formerly Comtrust Asset Management] which is incorporated and domiciled in Sri Lanka.
 The registered office of the management company is located at No. 4-07, Majestic City, Colombo 04.
 The Trustee of the Fund is Deutsche Bank AG having its place of business at No. 86, Galle Road, Colombo 03.